blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/CIELAB.md

 $L^*$ - Perceptual lightness
 $a^*$ and $b^*$ - the four [[Unique Colours]] of human vision: red, green, blue and yellow.

-CIELAB produces colours that are more perceptually linear than other colour spaces.
+CIELAB produces colours that are more [[Uniform Colour Spaces|perceptually linear]] than other colour spaces.

 It is defined with respect to a [[white point]], for which CIE recommends the [[D65 Standard Illuminant]].